chrishoage/spleeb/README.md

 # Spleeb
 Another split keyboard... a "Spleeb".

-This split keboard is still under development has has not yet been fabricated.
-It is created using [Ergogen](https://github.com/ergogen/ergogen/) and the routing done manually, copied back into the yaml file.
+This split keyboard is created using [Ergogen](https://github.com/ergogen/ergogen/) and the routing done manually, copied back into the yaml file.
 This was inspired a lot by the Ergodash which I used for about a year but wanted something that fit my use and hands a bit better.

 ![Spleeb Feature Photo](images/built_spleeb_1.jpg)